Quad bikes (four-wheeled motorbikes) can be fun and useful, but you should consider safety issues before riding them for recreation or work.

-- undertake a quad bike training course
+- undertake a registered quad bike training course

-- always wear a helmet and ride at a safe speed
+- always wear a helmet and ride at a safe speed.

 - carry passengers

-- operate on unfamiliar terrain, rough terrain or steep slopes, especially when carrying cargo or towing
+- operate on rough terrain or slopes

 - exceed towing limits